[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 {"metadata": {"usage": {"inputTokens": 5096, "outputTokens": 96, "totalTokens": 5192}, "metrics": {"latencyMs": 3295}}}

-Exploring CDK Side (L3 Constructs)
+Looking at the CDK side (L3 Constructs)

-So it's L3 Constructs...!
+So they're L3 Constructs...!

 agentcore/cdk/lib/cdk-stack.ts(excerpt)